-When beginners first start learning trumpet, they commonly ask some of these questions:
+When beginners first start learning trumpet, they commonly ask some of the questions we list below.

-These are all valid questions that any beginner would ask.
+Those are all valid questions that any student would ask.

 Can I Teach Myself the Trumpet?